iamfmgod/Boss-Mob-Enhancer/README.md

 💡 For Mod Developers:
 Boss Mob Enhancer is designed to be extensible.
 Easily plug in new abilities, scale logic, or UI elements.
 Planning a framework to expose boss profiles and NBT tags for integration with other mods or mapmakers.

+Compiled on mccreator due to IDE trouble; will resolve ASAP

+Made with the assistance of Sweep AI and Copilot.

+BossMobEnhancer Release 2

+Dramatic GUI and scaling reforms, new item added, new terrain, new particle effects, new abilities, more of a V2 really.
+Sorry, I could not get the nameplate toggle to work on this update.
+I've put all the legwork in; it's just debugging now :3

 ├── build.gradle
 ├── settings.gradle